|Home||Workshops & Instructors||Schedule||Practical matters||Organizers & Sponsors|

 We are aiming for applicants from a range of backgrounds including some more adept at understanding contexts and people and some with technical skills (e.g. programming, prototyping, design).

 Maximum number of participants to be enrolled to the workshop: 24 (few seats left)

-Prof. Alan Dix, Birmingham University, UK
+Prof. Alan Dix, Swansea University, UK

 Adj.
 Prof. Simo Hosio, University of Oulu, Finland